Julio Fernando Salas

 Research Interests

-Immigration & Immigrant Families, Emotion, Health, Race & Ethnicity, Social Stratification, and Mixed Methods
+Immigrant Families, Culture, Emotion, Health, Race & Ethnicity, and Inequality

-Julio Fernando Salas is a Chancellor’s Fellow and second-year PhD student in the department.
-Centering immigrant families, his research interests lie at the nexus of immigration, emotion, race & ethnicity, social stratification, and health.
+Julio Fernando Salas is a third-year PhD student in the department.
+Centering Latin-American origin immigrant families, his research interests lie at the intersections of immigration, culture, emotion, race & ethnicity, inequality, and health.
+He is interested in the most intimate aspects of immigrant family life and how members navigate society’s, their family’s, and their own ambivalence taking into account their race and ethnicity, class, age and generation, and family structure.